Quality Assurance of Pipeline Fittings

-Fittings (principally elbows, tees, and reducers) made from high strength steel and heat treated by heating to a specific temperature, quenching (cooling the fitting in water or oil to a specific temperature), and tempering (heating to a specific temperature again then cooling slowly) require careful process control.
-For example, furnace temperature, placement of the fittings in the furnace, and quenching the fitting can all impact the fitting strength if not done correctly.
+Pipeline fittings (principally elbows, tees, and reducers) made from high strength steel and heat treated by Quenching and Tempering require careful process control.
+For example, furnace temperature, placement of the fittings in the furnace, transfer time to quenching tank, adequacy of quench or tempering time can all impact the fittings’ mechanical properties if not done properly.

-The NEB became aware of the possibility of fittings not fully meeting specifications after an incident on a gas pipeline in 2013.
+In 2013 a pipeline rupture occurred on an NEB-regulated pipeline.
 The Transportation Safety Board (TSB) issued its report in 2015.
-During the investigation the TSB noted that some fittings in the pipeline system did not meet appropriate specifications.
-While the TSB concluded that this was not the cause of the incident, the NEB began looking into the issue to determine if what we found was a one-time occurrence or a more systemic problem.
+During the investigation the TSB noted that some fittings in the pipeline system did not meet appropriate mechanical properties specifications.
+While the TSB concluded that this was not the cause of the incident, the NEB undertook further investigations to determine if this issue might indicate a systemic problem.

 - Date modified: